 Poor installation – No matter the quality of siding you purchase, if it’s installed poorly, it can fall off with a little bit of wind or harsh weather.
 Always have your siding installed by experienced, licensed professionals to minimize the risks of it falling off.
 The siding should be level horizontally, and installers should be using levels (laser levels are the best) to make sure there isn’t any tilt.
 If it isn’t level, the joints won’t align properly and there will be gaps where moisture can get through.
 There should also be at least a 2-inch gap between siding and the roofing material.
 If it’s closer than that, it has more contact with running water, which wears away the siding or trim much quicker.

 Another reason behind poor installation is using the wrong size or rusty nails.
 The best siding nails are galvanized or made of aluminum, stainless steel, or other similar materials.
-Some companies may avoid using these to cut costs, but it significantly reduces the quality and allows room for the siding to loosen over time or detach from the wall completely.
+Some companies may avoid using these to cut costs, but it significantly reduces the quality and allows room for the siding to loosen over time or detach from the wall completely, often resulting in the top piece of siding falling off.
 Make sure your siding installer uses the correct type of nails when installing siding.

 Incorrect underlining – Installing paper wrap and either metal sheeting or paper seams underneath the siding helps keep moisture out and prevents leaks.
 When there are leaks, the siding loses some of its longevity.
 Every place where laps of siding come together is a place where water can seep in through the cracks, so paper wrap and galvanized steel “butt joints” should be in place for added protection.